 Case 11: Floating Marsh

 In the hinterland of the Netherlands, levees and dikes are common used for flood safety.
 In this way, shallow zones and the gradual slope from land to water are lacking.
 Consequently, species that inhabit these zones are decreasing.
 In addition, fixed water levels cause erosion of shores.
 To dampen waves and recreate gradual land-water transitions brushwood mattresses were constructed in front of the dike.
 These mattresses might facilitate development of floating reed marsh (Fig.14) in the shallow zone in front of a dike.
 This marsh reduces wave impact on the dike, enhances sedimentation and creates a clear shallow water zone with (submerged) vegetation.
 Thereby, the initial substrate of the mattress could be suitable for establishment of filter feeders, such as zebra mussels (Dreissenapolymorpha) and other species.
 This innovative method of brushwood mattresses aims to create floating foundations for emergence of reed vegetation.
 The floating mattresses reduce currents and waves, thereby decreasing hydraulic loads on the dikes meanwhile creating valuable habitats above or below water.
-On the other hand, the marshes can be continuously nourished by adding excess material (sand and shells) from sand mining activities to strategical locations.
+On the other hand, the marshes can be continuously nourished by adding excess material (sand and shells) from sand mining activities to strategically locations.
 Natural processes gradually distribute these sediments, so natural growth can keep up with the lake level rise.
 Because of the wave reduction caused by the marshes, wave action near the dike is reduced significantly.